 In the Toddler room, the school provides snacks as part of practical life and grace and courtesy.
 Parents send a healthy lunch with natural foods low in salt and sugar.
 Suggestions are fruits, vegetables, whole grains, and dairy or soy products.
 Please alert our guides on enrollment forms if your child has an allergy.
 MOA serves only healthy snacks made of whole wheat ingredients, organic fruits or vegetables, nothing high in salt, sugar, processed or refined and NUT FREE.
-Due to the wide range of family preferences we do not serve animal products.
+Due to the wide range of family preferences, we do not serve animal products.
 Children set and clear the table; practice grace and courtesy, wash and dry the dishes and participate in daily community life.
 Montessori philosophy sets a pattern for life and love of being and contributing to a family or society.
 This process helps to build a good citizen by active participation and responsibility starting from birth.
-Children set the table and during snack time they help to prepare the snack, an example might be by slicing bananas, or spreading hummus on a whole grain crackers.
-At lunch time they repeat the process except they get their lunch box, place their food on their plate and put their lunch box under their chair.
-When lunch is over the children scrape plates and categorize them.
-Older toddlers wash the dishes in a 2-sink process.
-Each day there is a wet cloth for them in the bathroom to wash their face and hands after snack.
-These items are placed in the laundry basket and washed daily and returned to their basket the next morning.
-After the children have gone home all dishes are put in a dishwasher for sterilization.
+At lunchtime they set the table, then they get their lunch box, place their food on their plate and put their lunch box under their chair.
+When lunch is over the children scrape plates into the compost and wash them.
+They wash the dishes in a 2-sink process.
+After the children have washed all their dishes, they are put in a dishwasher for sterilization.

 Starting in a new environment with a new caregiver can be hard on parent, child and guide.
 Arrivals and departures can also add stress to the group.

 Please plan to arrive 15 minutes early so you can help your child establish a routine for arriving and departing.
 The more confident you are in leaving the more confident your child will feel in being left.